autocar-logo

 Tyre pressure monitoring system

-It may slightly resemble the parking brake light, but the distinct open circle with tyre tread-like markings at the bottom means that it's the tyre-pressure warning.
+It may slightly resemble the parking brake light, but the distinct open circle with tyre tread-like markings at the bottom means that it’s the tyre-pressure warning.
 It comes on when a tyre is under- or overinflated, and most modern cars show the exact pressure for each tyre.
-If the air pressure even in one tyre is much lower than the others, stop and refill it to the recommended pressure.
+If the air pressure in even one tyre is much lower than the others, stop and refill it to the recommended pressure.
 After a short drive, the light should switch off.
 If it doesn’t, the tyre may be damaged or leaking.

-8. Immobilizer
+8. Immobiliser

 Immobilizer

-Not to be mistaken for a locked car; it’s a warning you’ll mostly see on cars with remote keys and the engine won’t start if the system cannot detect yours.
+Not to be mistaken for a locked car, it’s a warning you’ll mostly see on cars with remote keys, and the engine won’t start if the system cannot detect yours.
 If you have the right key and the car still will not start, the key fob’s battery level might be low.
 Check the owner’s manual as well, as many vehicles have a specific spot where you can place the key so the system can read it.

 9. Diesel particulate filter (DPF)